mercyjae/hng_task2/README.md

 Description of the app: A simple resume app built with flutter.
 It shows what I'm capable of doing and my bio.
 I linked my social media handles to the application.
 You can reach out to me via the app.

-webview_flutter: Flutter plugin for launching a URL.
+Package used: webview_flutter.
+It's a flutter plugin for launching a URL.

 Features I would love to add: Dark mode which automatically adapts to system theme.